KC-7/ai-art-site/README.md

         pip install -r requirements.txt

-- Set up cloudinary and openai account.
+- Set up required accounts such as Cloudinary, OpenAI, etc.

 - Create a .env file with the required environment variables: